v-rajagt/IntuneDocs/intune/apps/vpp-ebooks-ios.md

 ## Before you start
 Before you start, get a VPP token from Apple and upload it to your Intune account.
 Additionally:

-* You can associate up to 256 VPP tokens with your Intune account.
 * If you previously used a VPP token with a different product, you must generate a new one to use with Intune.
 * Each token is valid for one year.
 * By default, Intune syncs with the Apple VPP service twice a day.
 You can start a manual sync at any time.